lem0nSec/Alcatraz/src/README.md

 ```

-If a directory has been enumerated in both File\_mode and Directory\_mode, the execution is passed to the \_goBackDir procedure by \_prepareChangeDirectory\_prepareExit. \_goBackDir instructs the program to go up a directory by calling SetCurrentDirectoryA and passing '..' as parameter.
+If a directory has been enumerated in both File\_mode and Directory\_mode, the execution is passed to the \_goBackDir procedure by \_prepareChangeDirectory\_prepareExit. \_goBackDir tells the program to go up a directory by calling SetCurrentDirectoryA and passing '..' as parameter.
 If the function succeds (rax == 1), the Directory\_state of the previous folder is restored by calling \_retrieveDirectoryData.
 This procedure expects to find r13 and r14 set to zero, as these registers will be populated with the HANDLE and the WIN32\_FIND\_DATAA struct of the previous folder (previous folder's Directory\_state).
 Similarly, r11 has to be a pointer to DirectoryData\_storage and rax must be equal to the size of it.

 ```asm